stungeye/Programming-1-Notes/docs/07-openframeworks-basics/06-further-reading.md

 ## Other Handy Utility Functions and Classes

 There's so much more to openFrameworks!
-You can start by exploring these handy classes:
+Start by exploring these handy functions and classes:

 - 📜 [`ofClamp()`](https://openframeworks.cc/-/documentation/math/ofMath/#!show_ofClamp) - Clamp a value between a min and a max.
 - 📜 [`ofMap()`](https://openframeworks.cc/documentation/math/ofMath/#show_ofMap) - Given a value and an input range, map the value to an output range.